andersfibiger/csharper/README.md

 ## Known Issues

 * Omnisharp doesn't recognize the inserted mockings until it's been restarted or vscode reloaded.
-* The inserted mockings can be below the test class scope if there is not sufficient space before
+* The inserted mockings can get the same name if generic interfaces are used in same class.

 ## Release Notes

+### 0.2.0

+* Add IsAny completions items for writing unit tests.

 ### 0.1.0